-43 The civil penalty amounts applicable to a breach are determined by the WEM Regulations that were in force at the date the breach occurred.
+The civil penalty amounts applicable to a breach are determined by the WEM Regulations that were in force at the date the breach occurred.

-44 Regulation 31 of the WEM Regulations.
+35 Regulation 31 of the WEM Regulations.

-45 Clause 2.13.42 requires the ERA to consider the relevant matters before issuing a civil penalty.
+Clause 2.13.42 requires the ERA to consider the relevant matters before issuing a civil penalty.

-46 For example, in the first six months after New WEM Commencement Day, the ERA may consider the relative inexperience of the Rule Participants with new processes as a relevant circumstance.
+37 For example, in the first six months after New WEM Commencement Day, the ERA may consider the relative inexperience of the Rule Participants with new processes as a relevant circumstance.

-- (i) The financial impact of the total civil penalty, if a daily amount were to be imposed. - (ii) Any benefit gained by the Rule Participant as a result of the breach. - 6.2.5 If the ERA considers that a civil penalty is appropriate it will seek to impose a civil penalty that: - (a) Ensures that the offending Rule Participant does not benefit financially from the contravention. - (b) Reflects the seriousness of the breach. - (c) Deters future misconduct by the offending Rule Participant and other Participants. - 6.2.6 When the ERA is determining the total amount of the civil penalty, it will consider the factors listed in clause 2.13.42 of the WEM Rules (refer paragraph 6.2.4 above) and will also consider: - (a) The seriousness of the breach after considering both the consequence and likelihood of the final risk rating. - (b) Whether a daily amount (where applicable) is appropriate.47 - (c) Any detriment to non-offending Rule Participants and offending Rule Participant gains, if any. - (d) Whether the penalty is sufficient to deter future non-compliances. - (e) The financial impact of the total penalty on the offending Rule Participant. - (f) Maximum limits prescribed in the Act and Regulations.48 - 6.2.7 The penalty notice referred to in paragraph 6.2.3 must: - (a) Be in writing. - (b) State the name and address of the participant. - (c) State that the notice is given under Regulation 31 of the Electricity Industry (Wholesale Electricity Market) Regulations 2004. - (d) Specify the civil penalty provisions considered to have been contravened. - (e) Provide details of the contravention, including the act or omission that the ERA considers constitutes the contravention. - (f) Specify the amount of the civil penalty.
+- (f) The previous compliance history of the Rule Participant. - (g) Whether a daily amount should be imposed considering: - (i) The financial impact of the total civil penalty, if a daily amount were to be imposed. - (ii) Any benefit gained by the Rule Participant as a result of the breach. - 6.2.5 If the ERA considers that a civil penalty is appropriate it will seek to impose a civil penalty that: - (a) Ensures that the offending Rule Participant does not benefit financially from the contravention. - (b) Reflects the seriousness of the breach. - (c) Deters future misconduct by the offending Rule Participant and other Participants. - 6.2.6 When the ERA is determining the total amount of the civil penalty, it will consider the factors listed in clause 2.13.42 of the WEM Rules (refer paragraph 6.2.4 above) and will also consider: - (a) The seriousness of the breach after considering the final risk rating. - (b) Whether a daily amount (where applicable) is appropriate.38 - (c) Any detriment to non-offending Rule Participants and offending Rule Participant gains, if any. - (d) Whether the penalty is sufficient to deter future non-compliances. - (e) The financial impact of the total penalty on the offending Rule Participant. - (f) Maximum limits prescribed in the Act and Regulations.39 - 6.2.7 The penalty notice referred to in paragraph 6.2.3 must: - (a) Be in writing. - (b) State the name and address of the participant. - (c) State that the notice is given under Regulation 31 of the Electricity Industry (Wholesale Electricity Market) Regulations 2004. - (d) Specify the civil penalty provisions considered to have been contravened. - (e) Provide details of the contravention, including the act or omission that the ERA considers constitutes the contravention.

-47 WEM Regulations 31(1A) and 31(2).
+WEM Regulations 31(1A) and 31(2).